We fired our guns and the British kept a’comin.

 Hilton Head Rear Range Light Arthur Hill Golf Course, Palmetto Dunes Resort Hilton Head Island

-This light, the remaining light, is also the only cast-iron lighthouse remaining in the state.
-It was constructed between 1879 and 1880 and lit for the first time in 1880.
-The light consists of a cast-iron skeleton and the stair tower (originally clad in wood, but clad in iron sheeting probably around 1913) topped by a wooden watch room and lantern room.
-The cast-iron skeleton bolts the structure in place to a series of concrete bases.
-The complex also included a keeper’s cottage, but it was moved to Harbour Town in the Sea Pines Plantation resort complex in the 1980s.
-The light itself was decommissioned in 1932 and the lighthouse was restored with the building of the Palmetto Dunes Resort.
+This, the remaining light, was constructed between 1879 and 1880 and lit for the first time in 1880.
+It consists of a cast-iron skeleton and the stair tower (originally clad in wood, but clad in iron sheeting probably around 1913) topped by a wooden watch room and lantern room.
+The cast-iron skeleton is bolted to a series of concrete bases.
+This complex once included a keeper’s cottage, but it was moved to Harbour Town in the Sea Pines Plantation resort complex in the 1980s.
+The light was decommissioned in 1932 and it was restored with the building of the Palmetto Dunes Resort.
+The beacon now presides over the 15th hole of the resort’s golf course.

 Cape Romain Lighthouse Lighthouse Island Cape Romain National Wildlife Refuge McClellanville

 August Fredreich Wichmann, one of the keepers in the early twentieth century reported hearing the sounds of footsteps in the tower many times.
 Wichmann’s son, who was born at the lighthouse believes the footsteps are from Fischer’s wife.
-If the footsteps are still heard, the only things to hear them are the goats and seabirds that live on the island.
+If the footsteps are still heard, the only things to hear them are the goats and seabirds that now inhabit this lonely island.

 Georgetown Light North Island Georgetown